dstackai/dstack/docs/providers/bash.md

-# VS Code
+# Bash

-This provider launches a VS Code dev environment.
+This provider runs shell commands.

-You can specify the version of Python, a `requirements.txt` file to pre-install, environment variables, arguments, which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. CPU, GPU, memory, etc).
+You can specify shell commands, the version of Python (if you want it to be pre-installed), a `requirements.txt` file (if you want them to be pre-installed), environment variables, the number of ports to expose (if needed), which folders to save as output artifacts, dependencies to other workflows if any, and the resources the workflow needs (e.g. CPU, GPU, memory, etc).

 ## Example usage